Jamie Murphy (footballer, born 1989)

-James Murphy (born 28 August 1989) is a Scottish professional footballer who plays as a winger for club Ayr United.
+James Murphy (born 28 August 1989) is a Scottish professional footballer who plays as a winger for club Ayr United, where he is also first team coach.

 Born in Glasgow, Murphy has previously played for Scottish clubs Motherwell, Rangers, Hibernian and St Johnstone, and English clubs Sheffield United, Brighton & Hove Albion, Burton Albion and Mansfield Town.
 He played for the Scotland U19 and Scotland U21 representative teams, and made his full international debut for Scotland in March 2018.

 Club career

 Motherwell

 Murphy played as a junior for Westwood Rovers, Drumchapel Thistle and Clyde before joining Motherwell's under-13 team.
 After progressing through the ranks at Motherwell, Murphy made his first-team début during the 2006–07 season, and scored his first Motherwell goal from the penalty spot in a 2–0 away win over Hibernian in May 2008.

 With Motherwell having qualified for European competition, in July 2008 Murphy scored a hat-trick against Albanian side Flamurtari in the UEFA Europa League.
 After remaining a regular in Motherwell's first team, Murphy agreed an extended contract in May 2010 tying him to the club until the summer of 2013.
 After scoring in the first leg of Motherwell's 2010–11 Europa League third-round match against Aalesunds FK on 29 July 2010, he became Motherwell's leading goalscorer in European football, breaking the record previously held by Steve Kirk.

 In January 2012, Motherwell accepted an offer from Sheffield Wednesday to sign Murphy, but he rejected the proposed transfer.
 In late December 2012, Sheffield United showed an interest in signing him, and Murphy was subsequently subject to a £100,000 bid from the Blades.
 However, by 27 December it was reported that the Blades bid had been rejected by Motherwell with Murphy dismissing transfer speculation.
 Despite this, a few days later Motherwell boss Stuart McCall confirmed that Murphy has been talking to Sheffield United with a view to a transfer, and that Motherwell had accepted a bid of £106,000 which could rise to £250,000 based upon promotion to the Championship and then to the Premier League.
 Murphy played his last game for Motherwell on 2 January 2013, having been made captain for the occasion, in a 1–0 loss to Celtic at Celtic Park.
 He departed from Fir Park having scored 50 goals in 215 appearances for Motherwell.
 Shortly after his departure Murphy was awarded the Clydesdale Bank Premier League Player of the Month award for December.